 WHY WE LIKE IT: We really dig quercetin for its antioxidant properties and subsequent role in overall health.
 Since quercetin may help to fight heart problems (though this theory is not conclusive), we think it’s important for everyone.

 Quercetin is also great for those with allergies because of its antihistamine effects.
 An important vasodilator, quercetin supports the cardiovascular system and may strengthen blood vessels.
 In addition, quercetin’s known ability to increase norepinephrine levels in the brain leads many scientists to believe quercetin may help to increase one’s cellular energy output.
 That’s one hard-working antioxidant!

 The Fuming Fuji is outraged at the marketing of toxic food, especially when it’s aimed at the small fry.
-This week, the Fuming Fuji has decided to have a serious problem with chocolate milk.
+This week, the Fuming Fuji has decided to have a serious problem with the breakfast cereals for children.

 The Fuming Fuji says no!

 The claim: Breakfast cereals are enriched with 9, or 11, or 13 vitamins and minerals.